 Present only if the wrapped JavaScript object has a "then" method.
 Pyodide will automatically release the references to the handlers when the promise resolves.

 '''

-to bytes () \rightarrow bytes
+\textbf{to\bytes()} \rightarrow bytes

 '''

-Convert the buffer to a bytes object.
+Convert a buffer to a bytes object.

 Copies the data once.
 Present only if the wrapped Javascript object is an ArrayBuffer or an ArrayBuffer view.